 The LM3203 features a pin-controlled variable feedback voltage.
-It can be programmed for an output voltage from 0.8V to 3.6V by setting the voltage on the V{CON} pin, as in the formula below (Refer Figure 1).
-In this scheme the output voltage is directly proportional to V{CON}.
+It can be programmed for an output voltage from 0.8V to 3.6V by setting the voltage on the V{CON} pin, as in the formula below (Refer to Figure 31).
+In this scheme the output voltage is directly proportional to V{CON} .

-$V{OUT} = ((R1 + R2) / R2) \times V{CON}$
+$$V{OUT} = ((R1 + R2) / R2) \times V{CON}$$

-When $V{\rm CON}$ is between 0.267V and 1.20V, the output voltage will follow the above equation.
-For example, the $V{\rm OUT}$ is proportionally 3 times of $V{\rm CON}$ when external resistor dividers are used as in Figure 1.
+When V{CON} is between 0.267V and 1.20V, the output voltage will follow the above equation.
+For example, the V{OUT} is proportionally 3 times of V{CON} when external resistor dividers are used as in Figure 31.

-If $V{\rm OUT}$ is over 3.6V, sub-harmonic oscillation may occur because of insufficient slope compensation.
+If V{OUT} is over 3.6V, sub-harmonic oscillation may occur because of insufficient slope compensation.

 If the target voltage is less than 0.8V, the output voltage may not be regulated due to the required on-time being less than the minimum on-time (50ns).
 The output voltage can go lower than 0.8V providing a limited V{IN} range is used.
-Refer to datasheet curve (Low V{CON} Voltage vs Output Voltage) for details.
+Refer to Typical Performance Characteristics (Low V{CON} Voltage vs Output Voltage curve) for details.
 This curve is for a typical part and there could be part to part variation for output voltages less than 0.8V over the limited V{IN} range.
 In addition, if the V{CON} voltage is less than approx. 0.15V, the LM3203 output is off, but the internal bias circuits are still active.